aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/metafile-and-vector-image-handling/generate-wmf-metafile-images/_index.md

 ## Step 1: Create a Canvas

-To start creating your WMF image, you need to create a canvas where you can draw shapes.
+To start creating your WMF image, you need a canvas where you can draw shapes.
 The `WmfRecorderGraphics2D` class provides you with this canvas.
 Here's how you can create an instance of it:

 ```java
 // The path to the documents directory.